Corporate governance structure

 Board of Directors

 The Board of Directors is comprised of seven members: three internal directors, one external director, and three external directors who also serve as Audit and Supervisory Committee members.
-Of these members, one is a female director, contributing to a more diverse Board composition.
+Of these members, two are a female director, contributing to a more diverse Board composition.
 In addition to regular Board of Directors meetings which are held once per month in principle, extraordinary Board of Directors meetings are held as necessary.
 The Daiseki Group holds Board of Directors meetings more frequently with the aim of facilitating prompt and accurate decision-making and efficient organizational management of the Group as a whole.

 In addition, an executive officer system has been introduced for more efficient and accelerated execution of duties as well as clearer responsibility by separating the execution function from decision making and supervisory functions of management, aiming at establishing an agile and efficient management system.
 Board of Directors functions as the management decision making and supervisory body, while Management Meeting serves as the business executing body based on the decision making of Board of Directors.
 Board of Directors decides terms stipulated by the laws, regulations, or the articles of incorporation, important matters of Daiseki and our Group companies.